 Now the if statement is secured by a lock which forces every thread that wants to enter it to obtain the lock.
 Once a lock is obtained by a thread another thread can not proceed.
 It will wait until the lock is freed.
 Above, when the main thread has the lock it will execute the if statement before handing processing back to the second thread.

 Another technique to use is signaling.
 Signaling is notifying other threads.
 One example is a thread can invoke another thread then wait for the invoked thread to signal completion.
 Thread 2 would be performing some operation while thread 1 waits.
 One thread 2 completes its task it sends a signal back to thread 1 which then continues on.

 Below the main thread creates a new thread to perform thread2Operation.
 After that it performs an operation then waits for thread 2 to signal that it is finished.
 Once that signal is received thread 1 proceeds.

 The basic implementation of multithreading in an application is the Producer-Consumer which is widely used in many real-life applications.
 Below is an example:

-Multithreading offers many advantages such as faster applications or a responsive UI.
+Multithreading in .NET offers many advantages such as faster applications or a responsive UI.
 It does however make it more difficult to debug and can introduce additional issues.
 The advantages do not always outweigh the additional complexity that it introduces.
 However, being familiar with what it can and cannot do is part of becoming a master developer.